Skip to content

 “I usually send out the connection request.
 Not everyone’s going to accept, obviously.
 But [if they accept], then I go straight in with a voice note.”

-“People don't want to listen to someone being monotone.
+“People don’t want to get a cold message and listen to someone being monotone.
 Hearing someone happy and asking about their day will (hopefully) cheer them up and make them want to reply!”

 An example of a good LinkedIn voice message

-B2B sales have the bad rep of being ‘uncool’ next to its more glamorous B2C counterpart.
+B2B sales has the bad rep of being ‘uncool’ compared to its more glamorous B2C counterpart.

 But the truth is, B2B doesn’t have to be boring!